 All in all, the verdict for the Python vs. Ruby debate will depend on whom you talk to and what you want to do.
 If you prioritize freedom in your coding and an easy-to-read language, you’ll likely want to start with Ruby.
 Meanwhile, if you want straightforward solutions and steady coding, Python may be a better option.
 That said, what it will largely depend on is what you want to do and what your employer expects.
 Ruby, in particular, is growing in popularity with start-ups.

 Of course, while fans of Ruby might object, we at Hackbright Academy are biased towards learning Python first for a number of reasons.
 To start, Python was designed, in part, as a faster way prototype other code.
 This means it is not only easier to pick up, but the principles learned in Python will make it easier to pick up other coding languages.
 Furthermore, with its stability, Python is also easier to teach.

 It’s also worth mentioning that because Python has a wider application, it offers a more diverse range of employment opportunities.
 Not only can someone with Python programming ability do web development, but they also have the potential to work on machine learning, design automated systems, and work with computing research, among other things.

-If you’re a woman who’d like to start with Python, consider applying for a coding bootcamp at Hackbright Academy, and become industry ready in just three months!
+If you’d like to start with Python, consider applying for a coding bootcamp at Hackbright Academy, and become industry ready in just three months!
 Of course, if you still can’t decide which language to learn, there’s good news: Both languages are typically considered easier to learn than compiled code and are widely available in popular companies.
 Not to mention, once you’ve learned one, it’ll be easier to learn the other.

 Why wait?
 Get started today at Hackbright Academy.